rsdoiel/antenna/archives/2025/science_and_technology_2025.27.md

 ---

-## Outlook takes another sick day – Microsoft says it'll get better soon, promise
+## Outlook takes another sick day

 date: 2025-07-10, updated: 2025-07-10, from: The Register (UK I.T.
 News)

-<h4>12 hours, millions of users disrupted, mailbox infrastructure blamed</h4> <p>Microsoft Outlook is down for the count in a major outage affecting millions of users worldwide for the past 11 hours.…</p>
+<h4>Millions of users disrupted, mailbox infrastructure blamed</h4> <p><strong>updated</strong>  Microsoft Outlook was down for the count in a major outage affecting millions of users worldwide for the more than 11 hours.…</p>

 <br>